peilinye/tp/docs/team/peilinye.md

 ## Documentation
 * User Guide:
-     * Added documentation for the features `list rooms vacant`.
+  * Added the documentation for the features `list rooms vacant` and `list rooms occupied`.
 * Developer Guide:
   * Added use cases, user stories.